Header Image

 The Demon of Unrest

-Upon arrival, Lincoln was received with artillery salutes and soldiers guiding him to the statehouse.
-He delivered a curious yet cautious speech, implying reassurance against the backdrop of rising tension: “I have not maintained silence from any want of real anxiety… all we want is time, patience and a reliance on that God who has never forsaken this people.”
-This sentiment was juxtaposed with rising unrest as Southern crowds gathered in Washington, demanding entry into the Capitol during the electoral count.
+Upon arrival, Lincoln was greeted with artillery salutes and a military escort that guided him to the statehouse.
+His speech was measured and cautious, offering a sense of reassurance amidst growing anxiety.
+Lincoln, speaking with gravity, expressed, “I have not maintained silence from any want of real anxiety… all we want is time, patience, and a reliance on that God who has never forsaken this people.”
+His words, while intended to calm the gathering, stood in stark contrast to the mounting unrest, especially as Southern crowds gathered in Washington, clamoring to enter the Capitol during the electoral vote count.
+Tensions were palpable, but Lincoln’s determination to maintain composure remained evident.

 Note